This article is part of a larger series on Business Banking.

-Bluevine Business Checking provides a 1.50% APY on balances of up to $100,000.
-To qualify for this high return on your money, you’ll need to fulfill one of two requirements:
+Bluevine Business Checking provides a 2.0% APY on balances of up to $100,000.
+To qualify for this high return, you’ll need to fulfill one of two requirements:

-- Make $500 or more in purchases each month with the account’s debit card
+- Make $500 or more in purchases each month using the Bluevine Business Debit Mastercard.

-- Receive $2,500 per month in payments into the account via ACH, wire transfer, mobile check deposit, or directly from your merchant payment processing provider.
+- Receive $2,500 per month in payments into a checking account or subaccounts via ACH, wire transfer, mobile check deposit, or your merchant payment processing provider.
 This threshold can be met with any combination of incoming payment types or sources.

-It’s important to note that if you own a larger business and provide debit cards to multiple employees for purchases, Bluevine only issues one debit card per checking account.
+It’s important to note that if you own a larger business and provide debit cards to multiple employees for purchases, Bluevine only issues one debit card per business—and only for your main Bluevine Business Checking account.

 Bluevine offers the ability to pay your bills online.
-An added benefit, if you’re in a cash crunch, is that Bluevine allows you to link your credit card to pay bills for an added fee of 2.9%.
-However, payments made by ACH, e-payment, or a mailed check from Bluevine aren’t subject to a fee.
+An added benefit, if you’re in a cash crunch, is that Bluevine allows you to link your credit card to pay bills for an added fee of 2.9% per transaction.
+However, payments made by ACH, ePayment, or a mailed check from Bluevine aren’t subject to a fee.
 In addition to one-time payments, Bluevine allows for recurring payments on a weekly, biweekly, or monthly basis, at no cost.

-Bluevine’s Business Checking account integrates with leaders in the accounting software space: Xero, QuickBooks, and Freshbooks all easily sync with Bluevine.
-Bluevine includes a tutorial that lists which actions in QuickBooks will sync over to Bluevine and vice versa.
-Features like this help Bluevine rank as our overall best checking account for LLCs.
+Bluevine’s Business Checking account integrates with leaders in the accounting software space—Xero, QuickBooks, and Wave.
+Bluevine includes a tutorial that lists which actions in QuickBooks sync with Bluevine.

 Businesses that need to maintain separate accounts to track expenses will like Bluevine’s ability to create subaccounts.
-Each subaccount has its own account number and almost all of the same basic functionality as the main checking account.
+Bluevine Business Checking allows up to five no-fee subaccounts.
+Each has its own account number and almost all of the same basic functionality as the main checking account.
+You can also order separate checkbooks for any of your subaccounts.
 However, the subaccounts don’t allow you to deposit cash and also lack a debit card.

 But if you need a payroll account or a specific type of expense account that doesn’t require you to deposit cash or use a debit card, subaccounts will be a great feature to utilize.
 The combined balances of the subaccounts will be considered in calculating your monthly interest, which will be applied to your primary account.

 Bluevine Business Checking customers can use Bluevine’s mobile app, which allows them to make check deposits and execute transactions as needed while on the go.
-Bluevine’s app is available for both Android and iOS mobile devices.
-Note that check deposits can only be done through Bluevine’s app.
-Also, Bluevine allows its customers to connect to third-party tools such as PayPal, Expensify, and Stripe.
+Note that check deposits can only be done through the app.
+Also, Bluevine allows its customers to connect to third-party tools such as Square, Venmo, and Expensify.